nais/doc/addons/azure-ad.md

 ### Tenants

 A tenant represents an organization in Azure Active Directory.

-In layman's terms, each tenants will has their own set of applications, users and groups.
+In layman's terms, each tenants will have their own set of applications, users and groups.
 In order to log in to a tenant, you must use an account specific to that tenant.

 The default Azure AD tenant for applications provisioned through NAIS in *all clusters* is `nav.no`.
 If your use case requires you to use `trygdeetaten.no` in the `dev-*`-clusters, then you must [explicitly configure this](#specifying-tenants).

 Do note that the same application in different clusters are unique Azure AD applications, with each having their own client IDs and access policies.
 For instance, `app-a` in `dev-gcp` is a separate application in Azure AD from `app-a` in `prod-gcp`, even if they both exist in the Azure AD tenant `nav.no`.

 #### Specifying tenants